 Q1 – Which TV should I buy?

-LG, in conjunction with T3 and What Plasma & LCD TV, has used consumer insight to build the market-leading interactive TV Buyer’s Guide microsite, which uses video and interactive content to help you choose a TV suited to your individual needs.
+LG, in conjunction with T3 and What Plasma & LCD TV, has used consumer insight to build the market-leading interactive TV Buyer’s Guide to help you choose a TV suited to your individual needs.

 Consideration is given to the size of your room – defining your distance from the TV, viewing habits, type of viewing platform used in the home and lighting conditions.
 Videos also cover connectivity options and offer advice on what you need and how to set it up.

 Q2 – What Size TV should I buy?

 The optimal screen size for your needs depends on several factors; the environment within your home and where you want to use it, for instance.
 Also the viewing distance from your TV should play an important role in the decision.

 Q4 – What are the different types of TV available to me?

 Buying a television now in comparison to 10 years ago is a much more complex process.
 The following technologies are all currently available from LG – LCD, Plasma and LED.

 Liquid crystal display (LCD) TV screens come to life when light from behind the screen is shone through the television screen’s matrix of tiny coloured liquid crystal cells.
 Signals control each cell, letting varying amounts of colour through, and a picture is built up.

 General all round entertainment viewing e.g. soaps